 Let the New Deck Dry and Weather for 3-12 Months:

-- Most common suggestion by manufacturer.
+- The most common suggestion by the manufacturer.
 New wood is suggested to dry since it has a high moisture content.
-This reduces the stains ability to penetrate.
+This reduces the stain's ability to penetrate.

 - Let dry for 24-48 hours then apply your deck stain of choice.